Chandrashekar-Dappin/SVlearn/Datatypes/Arrays/Associative Array/README.md

 ## It is kind of key-value data structure similar to dictionary in python.
 ## If index is specified as *, then array can be indexed by any integral type (int,shortint,longint,byte,bit,reg...)
 ## you can use negative indexing in SystemVerilog associative arrays — as long as the index type supports negative values, like int or integer.
+## NOTE : we can use foreach loop for accessing the elements of associative array.

 ## Use Cases of Associative Arrays in SystemVerilog
 > Associative arrays are ideal when: